levischult/genai_paperpresentation/README.md

 - Since weather is inherently chaotic, it is impossible to predict the exact weather state of the future.
 NWP instead slightly perturbs input observations to generate an ensemble of weather forecasts, encompassing the probability distribution of future weather.
   - This distribution becomes narrower for shorter prediction time periods (we are more certain about the weather 1 day from now versus 10 days from now).
   - NWP accuracy scales well with compute but has no ability to learn from past weather.
-- Machine Learning Weather Prediction (MLWP) has recently emerged using a variety of techniques (Convolutional Neural Networks, Graph Neural Networks, Fourier Neural Operators, and Transformers).
+- Machine Learning Weather Prediction (MLWP) has recently emerged using a variety of techniques (Convolutional Neural Networks, Graph Neural Networks, Fourier Neural Operators, and Transformers -- see citations for works).
-  -
   -
 -